Dr Raphael Bar, BR Consulting, formerly with Teva, Israel

-Dr Ulrich Rose, EDQM, France
+Dr Ulrich Rose, Former Deputy Head of the European Pharmacopoeia Department, EDQM, France

 It is important to understand the structure and the procedures of the different Pharmacopoeias.
-Some general chapters and the monographs of some widely used excipients have already been harmonised between the most important Pharmacopoeias, USP, EP and JP in the context of the Pharmacopoeial Discussion Group (PDG).
+Some general chapters and the monographs of some widely used excipients have already been harmonised between the most important Pharmacopoeias, USP, Ph.
+Eur. and JP in the context of the Pharmacopoeial Discussion Group (PDG).
 But for a large number of general methods differences still exist.
 Therefore some of the frequently asked questions are:

 - How to use alternative procedures and interchangeable methods?